Our four styles of Yoga

-Relax.
-Unwind body and mind and ease into this blissful restorative practice.
-Breath-focussed gentle movements and slow pace leave you in a state of deep rest, balance and expansiveness.
-Working within a normal range of movement, heart rate and breath rate, this class is suitable for every body.
+Need to unwind?
+Relax body and mind and ease into this blissful restorative yoga practice.
+Breath- focused, gentle movements have a yin quality and slow pace to leave you in a state of deep rest, balance and expansiveness.
+Working within a normal range of movement, heart rate and breath rate, this is a class for every body.

 Don’t know which class to try?
 Ask our awesome teachers!